stonybrookmotorsports/StonyBrookMotorsports/pages/forms.md

 To join the team, you must:

 1. Complete three online safety courses and properly submit the four documents as explained below.
-2. Join both our email list and Slack team.
-Links are below.
+2. Join [Slack](https://sbum.slack.com/x-15349418596-56352870371/signup){:target="_blank"}, which is the main way the team communicates.
+Download the smartphone app.
+3. Join our [email list](http://groups.google.com/forum/#!forum/stony-brook-motorsports){:target="_blank"} to receive important updates.
+Click "subscribe to this group" and enter your **Stony Brook email address**.

 ### Safety
 In order to join the team and work in the shop, everyone must pass three online safety courses: EOS 029 - Machine Shop Safety, ELS 002 - Chemical Safety, and ENV 001 - Hazardous Waste.